ImanJowkar/Prometheus/promethues/README.md

 5. **Service Discovery:** Node Exporters can be configured to dynamically discover and scrape metrics from new hosts and services as they come online.
 This is particularly valuable in dynamic, cloud-native environments.

-Node Exporters are part of the broader Prometheus ecosystem and play a crucial role in monitoring infrastructure and applications.
-They help DevOps and IT teams gain insights into the resource utilization and performance of individual hosts, which is essential for troubleshooting issues, optimizing system resources, and ensuring the reliability and availability of systems.

 ```
 wget https://github.com/prometheus/node_exporter/releases/download/v1.6.1/node_exporter-1.6.1.linux-amd64.tar.gz